NicolaiRuckel/issdark-beamer-theme/README.md

 # ISSDark Beamer Theme
-A dark beamer theme I created for presentations for the Intelligent Software Systems group at Bauhaus-Universität Weimar.
+A dark beamer theme by [Nicolai Ruckel](https://github.com/NicolaiRuckel) created for presentations for the Intelligent Software Systems group at Bauhaus-Universität Weimar.

+The main design goal was to have a dark background to work on low-light environments (i.e. presentations with dimmed or turned-off lights) with no unnecessary and distracting elements on each slide.
+That’s why the date, name of the author, and name of the talk are only on the title slide.

 You can download a sample presentation
 [here][sample presentation].